History of English cricket (1919–1945): Two-day matches

-After the end of World War I in November 1918, the English cricket authorities were determined to arrange a full County Championship programme for the 1919 season and, despite calls for radical innovation, to change things "as little as possible".
-The only change of note that they did introduce was the two-day match, instead of three-day, and this was soon acknowledged to have been a colossal mistake.
-The three-day match was restored in 1920.
+Marylebone Cricket Club (MCC) remained the controlling body in English cricket throughout the inter-war period.
+After the end of World War I in November 1918, MCC and some of the first-class county clubs were determined to arrange a full County Championship programme for the 1919 season.
+Despite calls for radical innovation, they intended to change things "as little as possible", and the only change of note that they did introduce was the two-day match, instead of three-day.